-ISS SUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG screening and ensuring all service users have a health passport.
+ISS PROVIDER REQUIREMENT PROVIDER RESPONSE RAG screening and ensuring all service users have a health passport.
 Significant work has been completed to date 4.
-Effective arrangements should be in place to appropriately manage people with a learning disability developing dementia and other conditions associated with old age including short breaks/respite which are varied and flexible in nature. how short breaks/respite will be extended outside of the traditional The Trust is collating a full response and will submit this to HSCB when finalised 5.
+Effective arrangements should be in place to appropriately manage people with a learning disability developing dementia and other conditions associated with old age including short breaks/respite which are varied and flexible in nature.
+Trust responses should demonstrate how short breaks/respite will be extended outside of the traditional model in order to meet the needs of families/carers including Dementia Memory Services and other appropriate services.
+The Trust is collating a full response and will submit this to HSCB when finalised 5.
 Effective arrangements should be in place for discharge once the patient has been declared medically fit for discharge.
 Trust responses should outline clear protocols, processes and procedures to ensure timely discharge from hospital with appropriate support, where required.
-6. HSCB & PHA will work with people who use services, their families, Trusts and other stakeholders to develop a regionally consistent service model for people with a learning disability and costed implementation plan. service users and to develop a new NI Significant work has been completed over the past year working with service users and families in relation to Day Service development.
+The Trust is collating a full response and will submit this to HSCB when finalised 6.
+HSCB & PHA will work with people who use services, their families, Trusts and other stakeholders to develop a regionally consistent service model for people with a learning disability and costed implementation plan. service users and to develop a new NI Significant work has been completed over the past year working with service users and families in relation to Day Service development.
 Utilising the Appreciative Inquiry methodology over 300 service users and their families were involved in developing the short, medium and long term goals of our Day Services.
 This work is shard through the Regional Interdepartmental Group chaired by the HSCB, to ensure consistency in planning and services.